tsabelmann/pcan-basic-sys/README.md

 - Install the [PCAN-Basic API](http://www.peak-system.com/fileadmin/media/linux/files/peak-linux-driver-8.14.0.tar.gz) driver
 - Install Rust
 - Install a Rust Linux toolchaib.
+Other Linux toolchains might work as well.
 Install at least on of the following toolchains:
   - `rustup toolchain install stable-i686-unknown-linux-gnu`
   - `rustup toolchain install stable-x86_64-unknown-linux-gnu`
 - Use `pcan-basic-sys` as a dependency

 ## License / Terms of Usage